adarshp/adarsh.cc/index.md

 <div class="col-sm-8">
 </br>

-I am a postdoctoral researcher jointly affiliated with the School of Information and the Department of Computer Science at the University of Arizona.
-I'm interested in the intersection of physics and machine learning.
+I am a research scientist in the School of Information at the University of Arizona.
+Broadly speaking, I am interested in machine learning and artificial intelligence.
+In particular, I am interested in Bayesian generative approaches to inference problems.

 [Curriculum Vitae](/assets/cv_adarsh.pdf)